surban/PLplotNet/README.md

 Obtain the NuGet package from https://www.nuget.org/packages/PLplot/

 The native libraries (x64) for Windows are included in this package.
-For Linux PLplot must be installed on your system and libplplot.so must be in your LD_LIBRARY_PATH.
+For Linux, PLplot must be installed on your system and `libplplot.so` must be in your `LD_LIBRARY_PATH`.

 ## Usage
-Create a PLPlot.PLStream object and call its instance methods.
+Create a `PLPlot.PLStream` object and call its instance methods.

 See the examples in the `Samples` folder for more information.